gromo.modules.growing_module.GrowingModule#

 Parameters:

-kwargs (dict) – typically include the values of the new parameters to add to the layer
+**kwargs (Any) – typically include the values of the new parameters to add to the layer

 apply_change(scaling_factor: float | Tensor | None = None, apply_previous: bool = True, apply_delta: bool = True, apply_extension: bool = True, extension_size: int | None = None) None[source]#